coalp/Structural-Resolution-in-Prolog/README.md

 1. Load `numeral.pl` and `vanilla_for_structural_resolution.pl` to SWI-Prolog interactve interpreter.
 For instance, on your PC, you may double click to open [vanilla_for_structural_resolution.pl](vanilla_for_structural_resolution.pl) then type `?- [numeral].` to load the `numeral.pl` file.

+2. The entry predicate for the meta-interpreter is `clause_tree/1`, which you invoke with a goal that is related to the object (input) program as its argument.
+For instance: the query `?-clause_tree(numeral(X)).` will generate peano numbers.

 (To be continued)